M2000Interpreter/Environment/utf8/dc.bas.utf8.txt

 End Sub
 Public Sub wwPlain2(bstack As basetask, mybasket As basket, ByVal what As String, ByVal wi As Long, ByVal Hi As Long, Optional scrollme As Boolean = False, Optional nosettext As Boolean = False, Optional frmt As Long = 0, Optional ByVal skip As Long = 0, Optional res As Long, Optional isAcolumn As Boolean = False, Optional collectit As Boolean = False, Optional nonewline As Boolean)
-Dim DDD As Object, mDoc As Object, para() As String, i As Long Dim n As Long, st As Long, st1 As Long, st0 As Long, W As Integer Dim px As Long, PY As Long, nowait As Boolean
+Dim DDD As Object, mDoc As Object, para() As String, i As Long Dim n As Long, st As Long, st1 As Long, st0 As Long, w As Integer Dim px As Long, PY As Long, nowait As Boolean
 Dim nopage As Boolean
 Dim buf$, b$, npy As Long, lCount As Long, SCRnum2stop As Long